Isolation Levels and their Impact on Performance & Concurrency

 CREATE INDEX (PK) WITH LOAD IDENTITY ON TheTable; ON TheTable; -> Base table access can be avoided if NUSI is covering

 CREATE INDEX (PK) WITH NO LOAD IDENTITY ON TheTable; -> Always requires a base table access

-As Join indexes are quite similar to regular permanent tables, any join index defined on the top of a regular table becomes a load isolated join index automatically.
+As Join indexes are pretty similar to regular permanent tables, any join index defined on the top of a regular table automatically becomes a load isolated join index.
 No special syntax for the join index DDL is required.